Southern Africa caught in COVID-19 surge | DW | 28.01.2021

 Until December 2020, Zimbabwe managed to keep official COVID-19 cases relatively low.

-However, an average of 50 coronavirus-related deaths per day have been recorded in just the past three weeks.
-Four serving cabinet ministers and several high-ranking politicians died of COVID-19 during this spike in cases, prompting a tighter lockdown.
+However, over the past three weeks coronavirus-related deaths have climbed to an average of 50 per day.
+Four serving cabinet ministers and several high-ranking politicians have died of COVID-19 during the spike, prompting a tighter lockdown.
 Zimbabwe has now officially recorded 31,320 COVID-19 cases and more than 1,000 deaths.

-At Zororo Memorial Park, a cemetery on the outskirts of the capital Harare, mourners can only watch from a distance as undertakers lower their loved one into the ground.
+At Zororo Memorial Park, a cemetery on the outskirts of the capital Harare, mourners can only watch from a distance as undertakers lower loved ones into the ground.

-"Times are hard and I am extremely worried," Titus Chimombe, a family member of the deceased told DW.
+"Times are hard and I am extremely worried," Titus Chimombe, a relative of one of the deceased told DW.
 "I have just lost a beloved relative.
-The times which we are in are full of fear, anxiety and desperation."
+The times we are in are full of fear, anxiety and desperation."

-Grave diggers have been kept busy at this cemetery.
+Grave diggers have been kept busy at the cemetery.
 Kudakwashe Gokondo, the cemetery's manager, says burial numbers are beginning to overwhelm his staff.

 "Previously at this cemetery, we used to conduct a maximum of five to six burials per day," he told DW.
 "This would have been considered high.
 Now the number has risen to more than 20 burials per day."